-A student may re-enroll at the College after one semester of academic suspension by contacting a counselor to update his/her plan for improving academic performance.
-The student who is re-enrolling after academic suspension must follow the conditions required during academic probation and meet with his/her advisor.
-The student will be required to retake courses where he/she has a D, F, or WF to increase his/her GPA and will be limited to a reduced load of no more than nine (9) credit hours.
+A student may re-enroll after one semester of academic suspension by contacting a counselor to update his/her plan for improving academic performance.
+The student who is reenrolling after academic suspension must follow the conditions required during academic probation and meet with his/her advisor.
+The student will be required to retake courses where he/she has a D, F, NF, or WF to increase his/her GPA and will be limited to a reduced load of no more than nine (9) credit hours.

-Note: This policy applies to all curriculum programs except Associate Degree Nursing and Practical Nursing which are governed by their progression policies as outlined in the current RichmondCC catalog.
+Note: Associate Degree Nursing, Medical Assisting, and Practical Nursing curriculum programs are also governed by their progression policies as outlined in the current student handbook.